* This is the Professional Version. *

 Nausea and vomiting affect up to 80% of pregnant women.
 Symptoms are most common and most severe during the 1st trimester.
 Although common usage refers to morning sickness, nausea, vomiting, or both typically may occur at any point during the day.
 Symptoms vary from mild to severe (hyperemesis gravidarum).

 Hyperemesis gravidarum is persistent, severe pregnancy-induced vomiting that causes significant dehydration, often with electrolyte abnormalities, ketosis, and weight loss (see Hyperemesis Gravidarum).

-The most common causes of uncomplicated nausea and vomiting during early pregnancy (see Some Causes of Nausea and Vomiting During Early Pregnancy) are
+The most common causes of uncomplicated nausea and vomiting during early pregnancy (see Table: Some Causes of Nausea and Vomiting During Early Pregnancy) are

 Occasionally, prenatal vitamin preparations with iron cause nausea.
 Rarely, severe, persistent vomiting results from a hydatidiform mole.

 Vomiting can also result from many nonobstetric disorders.
 Common causes of acute abdomen (eg, appendicitis, cholecystitis) may occur during pregnancy and may be accompanied by vomiting, but the chief complaint is typically pain rather than vomiting.
 Similarly, some CNS disorders (eg, migraine, CNS hemorrhage, increased intracranial pressure) may be accompanied by vomiting, but headache or other neurologic symptoms are typically the chief complaint.